 A yellow sun peeks sheepishly over the hills on the Jordanian side of the Valley.
 A vortex of clouds wilds a blue sky that is tainted with purple and soft crimson on its western end.
 I shake my stiff shoulders and the trace of a disturbing dream off my eyes,i and go to make coffee before we hit the road northward.

 Spring effervescence.
 The hills of Al Hamme are overflowing with flowers.
-Red poppies, yellow daisies and mustard, some purplish-pink flowers, a blossoming ‘Akoub thorn known among Arabs and Kurdish Jews for its rare medical and culinary uses, all in the the thicket of green barley and wild chives that send green tentacles up in the air, sprawling over the beige desert land.
+Red poppies, yellow daisies and mustard, some purplish-pink flowers, a blossoming ‘Akoub thorn known among Arabs and Kurdish Jews for its rare medical and culinary uses, all in the thicket of green barley and wild chives that send green tentacles up in the air, sprawling over the beige desert land.
 In these moments I really can understand the settlers who attempt to take over.
-It takes one to know one, I’d say.
 This land is precious beyond words.

 Four herds graze languidly.
 The dark clouds are all gone by now and the sun starts ramming the tops of our hats.
 A lonely goat wanders a little too far from its herd in search of some elusive piece of barley.
-When it raises its head and discovers that it’s all by itself, it bleats loudly and heads to the nearby herd, in which no sheep or goat bleats in response.
-It smells one sheep who ignores it.
+When it raises its head and discovers that it’s all by itself, it bleats loudly and heads to the nearby herd, in which no sheep or goats bleat in response.
+It smells one sheep that ignores it.
 “Meh.”
 And sniffs at another goat.
 “Baa!”
 Until Walid comes and directs the distressed goat to sprint away, back to its mother herd.
-Interesting, we muse, how the goats and sheep have more loyalty between the herds in which they were raised than they have among each other as species.
+Interesting, I muse, how the goats and sheep have more loyalty between the herds in which they were raised than they have among each other as species.

 Abu Rasmi Ayoub, our host in Al Hamme, first saw Jewish settlers take over his family’s grazing lands in early 1968, after the West Bank was occupied by Israel and the settlement of Mehola was established.
 It was the first settlement in the Jordan Valley, sanctioned by then-Prime-Minister Levi Eshkol to be built secretly, in order to avoid controversy at home and abroad over this deliberate violation of international law.